1. Improve access to housing

 - Loosen height and density restrictions on urban infill areas with high demand.
 Former industrial estates are perfect locations for accommodating additional population without adversely affecting existing residents.

 - Increased land releases to increase density, while also increasing public open space such as parks.

-- Encourage density in previously undelevoped ares ("greenfield developments") by increasing local service provision, such as train services, and allowing mixed zone developments.
+- Encourage density in previously undeveloped ares ("greenfield developments") by increasing local service provision, such as train services, and allowing mixed zone developments.

 - Decrease regulation not related to safety to allow a greater mix of housing styles and sizes to ensure that people can find housing that is best suited to their needs.

 - Decrease regulation to encourage mixed use developments where office space, small to medium retail and residential buildings are close to one another or are found in the same building.

-- Removal of the distortionary tax treatment of the housing market.
-The 50% capital gains tax concession on assets held for over 12 months (which includes dwellings) should be abolished for all new purchases and gradually phased out for existing assets.
+- Remove the distortionary tax treatment of the housing market.
+The 50% capital gains tax (CGT) concession on assets held for over 12 months (including dwellings) should be abolished for all new purchases and gradually phased out for existing assets.
 We also seek to replace stamp duty.
 See our CGT and land tax policies for more details.

 - Following introduction of the above policies, reform public housing policy to ensure that it is available to those who need it most, while reducing costs by making the transition away from public housing easier for those who are capable of doing so.

-While very high prices and high rents are great for those who own two or more houses, for the majority of people this situation is not ideal.
+While very high prices and high rents are great for those who own two or more houses, for most people this situation is not ideal.
 We spend too much of our income on our housing considering that we are one of the least densely populated countries in the world.
 The fruits of a healthy economy and hard working population should not be completely eaten up by mortgage and rental payments.